mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 18 May 2025

-- The average temperature today is 10.4˚C,
+- The average temperature today is 10.38˚C,
-- With highs of 10.4˚C and lows of 10.4˚C,
+- With highs of 10.39˚C and lows of 9.28˚C,
-- It may feel like 9.66˚C with scattered clouds
+- It may feel like 9.59˚C with few clouds
-- The wind speed is 2.64m/s and visibility is 10000m
+- The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1020hPa and humidity is 83%
+- The pressure is 1021hPa and humidity is 81%
-- The sun will rise at 04:10 and set at 19:59
+- The sun will rise at 04:09 and set at 20:00

 <!-- weather_marker ends -->